 Devils are not the only thing to come from Tasmania.
-Singer-songwriter Audrey Auld's heart is in Country, Folk and Americana music with a presence as big as The Outback.
-Her songs are the wry and poignant observations of a Tassie girl living in California and Nashville since 2003.
-Audrey calls it "Music with the dirt left on."
+Singer-songwriter Audrey Auld's heart is in Country/Folk music, with a presence as big as The Outback.
+Her songs are the wry and poignant observations of an Aussie troubadour touring the States since 2003.

 "Anyone doubting that Audrey Auld is one of the world's best songwriters should give "Resurrection Moon" a listen." ~ Paul Riley, Country Music People, UK, April 2012

-- San Quentin Prison - performance and ongoing songwriting workshops
+- San Quentin Prison - songwriting workshops and concerts.

 - Performing at the Carter Family Fold, Hiltons, Virginia.